tripleee/SmokeDetector-wiki/Commands.md

 # Silent mode

 If you want that SmokeDetector does not reply when executing a command, add a `-` sign at the end, for example `fp-`.

+# Shortcut commands

+You can use the following commands as shortcut commands to perform the given action on the latest SmokeDetector report (with or without silent mode):

+ - `sd tp`
+ - `sd tpu`
+ - `sd fp`
+ - `sd fpu`